microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 ![Two screenshots of the same code opened in VS Code.
 In the first screenshot, bracket pair colorization is disabled, in the second screenshot, it is enabled](./on-off-comparison.drawio.svg)

-We are pleased to see that the VS Code Marketplace offers many more such community-provided extensions, all of which help identify matching bracket pairs in very creative ways, including: [Rainbow Brackets](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), [Subtle Match Brackets](https://marketplace.visualstudio.com/items?itemName=rafamel.subtle-brackets), [Bracket Highlighter](https://marketplace.visualstudio.com/items?itemName=Durzn.brackethighlighter), [Blockman](https://marketplace.visualstudio.com/items?itemName=leodevbro.blockman), and [Bracket Lens](https://marketplace.visualstudio.com/items?itemName=wraith13.bracket-lens)!
+We are pleased to see that the VS Code Marketplace offers many more such community-provided extensions, all of which help identify matching bracket pairs in very creative ways, including: [Rainbow Brackets](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), [Subtle Match Brackets](https://marketplace.visualstudio.com/items?itemName=rafamel.subtle-brackets), [Bracket Highlighter](https://marketplace.visualstudio.com/items?itemName=Durzn.brackethighlighter), [Blockman](https://marketplace.visualstudio.com/items?itemName=leodevbro.blockman), and [Bracket Lens](https://marketplace.visualstudio.com/items?itemName=wraith13.bracket-lens).
 This variety of extensions shows that there is a real desire by VS Code users to get better support for brackets.

 ### The Performance Problem

 Unfortunately, the non-incremental nature of the Decoration API and missing access to VS Code's token information causes the Bracket Pair Colorizer extension to be slow on large files: when inserting a single bracket at the beginning of the [checker.ts](https://github.com/microsoft/TypeScript/blob/8362a0f929d74ff46828016ec67c05744a8dbb3c/src/compiler/checker.ts) file of the TypeScript project, which has more than 42k lines of code, it takes about 10 seconds until the colors of all bracket pairs update.
 During these 10 seconds of processing, the extension host process burns at 100% CPU and all features that are powered by extensions, such as auto-completion or diagnostics, stop functioning.
-Luckily, [VS Code's architecture](https://code.visualstudio.com/api/advanced-topics/extension-host#stability-and-performance) ensures that the UI remains responsive and documents can still be saved to disk!
+Luckily, [VS Code's architecture](https://code.visualstudio.com/api/advanced-topics/extension-host#stability-and-performance) ensures that the UI remains responsive and documents can still be saved to disk.

 CoenraadS was aware of this performance issue and spent a great amount of effort on increasing speed and accuracy in version 2 of the extension, by reusing the token and bracket parsing engine from VS Code.
 However, VS Code's API and extension architecture was not designed to allow for high performance bracket pair colorization when hundreds of thousands of bracket pairs are involved.
 Thus, even in Bracket Pair Colorizer 2, it takes some time until the colors reflect the new nesting levels after inserting `{` at the beginning of the file: